 Using the pattern

-parentheses): The first group identifies the directory
+generates four groups: The first group identifies the directory

-and is denoted by "(.*[/\\])".
-It consumes all characters
+and is denoted by (.*[/\\])

-until a final slash or backslash is encountered; in the example
+until a final slash or backslash is encountered; in the example,

 this refers to "c:\some\directory\".
 The second group